sholly/openshift-java-demo/README.md

 Deploy the application using the Docker image we pushed to docker.io:

-For quay.io:

-`oc new-app --docker-image=quay.io/sholly/openshift-java-demo:latest --name java-demo --as-deployment-config`

 For docker.io:

 `oc new-app --docker-image=docker.io/sholly/openshift-java-demo:latest --name java-demo --as-deployment-config`

-For this example, let's pause the DeploymentConfig rollouts until we've configured the app:
+Since every change to a DeploymentConfig results in a new deployment, this time let's pause the DeploymentConfig rollouts until we've configured the application:

 `oc rollout pause dc/java-demo`